sheisc/COMP9024/Tutorials/Week5/README.md

 This means it goes as deep as possible along one edge before exploring other edges.

-We have discussed how to create a directed graph in [COMP9024/Graphs/DirectedGraph](../../Graphs/DirectedGraph/README.md).
+We have discussed the format of dot files in [COMP9024/Graphs](../../Graphs/Dot2Png/README.md), how to create a directed graph in [COMP9024/Graphs/DirectedGraph](../../Graphs/DirectedGraph/README.md), and how to create an undirected graph in [COMP9024/Graphs/UndirectedGraph](../../Graphs/UndiirectedGraph/README.md).

-In this tutorial, we'll explore how to perform a recursive depth-first search within it.
+In this tutorial, we'll explore how to perform a recursive depth-first search within a directed graph.

 Non-recursive depth first search (based on a [data stack](../../Stacks/Stack_LL/README.md)) is left as the weekly practical exercise.